dachrillz/beautiful-jekyll/_posts/2018-03-06-constructing-the-natural-numbers.md

 4. Two numbers where the successor are equal, are also equal.
 5. If a set $S$ of numbers contain zero and every successor of every number in $S$, then every number is in $S$ (Induction Axiom)

 Several things have to be explained here.
 First of which assumptions do we take when we use these axioms?

 Firstly we need the notion of sets.
-In particular we need the following set constructions:
+In particular we need the following set constructions along with the fundamental idea of sets:
 1. Set Equality: if the sets $A$ and $B$ contain the same elements $\rightarrow$ A = B
-2. Every set is a subset of itself, that is, $A \subset A$
+2. Every set is a subset of itself, that is, $A \subseteq A$

+We also need some notion of equality.
+The only thing we need are the following characteristics:
+1. Reflexivity: $x=x$
+2. Symmetry: if $x = y$ then $y = x$
+3. Transitivity: if $x = y$ and $y = z$ then $x = z$
+4. Equality has to be closed under the set.
+That is if $x\in S$ and $x=y$ then $y\in S$